About Me: People, Product & User Experiences

 Teams and products that weave-in EQ into the fold, even better; actually, a must in my books.

 "with time, things turn into a mess"

-That's right, as the second law of thermodynamics underscores, things get messy over time, however, that's no reason to throw in the towel; if anything, it's more the reason to explore different, sustainable ways to conduct our work.
-Whether I'm designing and coding full-time on a project, or leading a team in a more high-level capacity, or a combination of both, my team and I leverage design systems as a part of the product creation and tooling process.
-When it makes sense, I create my own.
-Design systems make our work and output not only more ideal, they optimize collaboration with cross-functional teams and helps bring great ideas and high-quality products to life faster than otherwise.
+As the second law of thermodynamics underscores, things get messy over time, however, that's no reason to throw in the towel; if anything, it's more the reason to explore different, sustainable ways to conduct our work.
+Whether I'm designing and coding full-time on a project, or leading a team in a tactical or visionary capacity, or a combination of both, my team and I leverage design systems as a part of the product creation and tooling process.
+When it makes sense, I create my own and support my team in creating one for our own products.
+Design systems make our work and output not only more ideal, they optimize collaboration with cross-functional teams and help bring great ideas and high-quality products to life faster than otherwise.

 Takeaway: Projects can get messy; especially, in the ever-changing tech world.
 Learn about and leverage design systems to help bring order-to-chaos and assist with scaling your projects with quality, consistency and confidence.

 I'm a big fan of Jina Anne, Diana Mounter, Mina Markham, Rachel Andrew, Jeffrey Zeldman, Jen Simmons, Tatiana Mac, Marcy Sutton, and others' work in the area of systems, design, standards, learning, A11Y, and CSS.
 I would strongly recommend checking out all of their evolving work and advocacy in their respective areas of focus on making web experiences and tech culture better, more accessible and enjoyable for everyone.